final days of the Roman Empire in Britannia, modern day Great Britain,

-The incoming Saxon settlers did not massacre the local population of Romano-Britons, they simply became the dominant culture, and the subjugated local population adopted their language and customs as time went by.
+The incoming Saxon settlers did not massacre the local population of Romano-Britons en masse, they simply became the dominant culture after centuries of warfare, and the subjugated local population adopted their language and customs as time went by.
 There is also some suggestion in the latest socio-archaeological research, that the Saxons were able to reproduce successfully at a far greater rate than the native population.
 This has yet to be proven but the genetics are pointing in that direction.

 The Angles, Jutes and Saxons arrive in Britain

 In the fifth century there was a more egalitarian society as the new settlers established themselves, for a while at least, but this of course changed.
 People farmed the land that had once formed part of the old Roman villa estates, whose wealthy Romano-British owners had long since packed up and disappeared, and provided for their families as best they could.
 Many hordes of valuables were also buried in the ground during this period.
 Some have been discovered, many more remain where they have been interred for centuries, waiting to be found.

 country moved into the sixth century we see a distinct change in society happening.

 Some of the migrant families became very successful and powerful; they